mesosphere-backup/k8s-bootcamp/session3/lecture.md

 Review
 ====

-* kubectl is your entry point to a k8s deployment.
+* kubectl is your entry point to a Kubernetes deployment.
 * controller manager controls cluster-level functions
 * schedulers talks to nodes to allocate resources
 * nodes then host pods